lycus/mci/docs/instruction_set.rst

 The target register must be of type ``int8[]``, ``int8*``, or a vector of ``int8`` with an element count matching that of the array operand.

+When the target register is a pointer, the data must be explicitly freed with mem.free_.

 load.ui8a
 ---------